 Implementations of Matterhorn Protocol 1.0

-- PAC 2.0, from the Access for All Foundation (Switzerland), is a free accessibility checker.
+- PAC 2.0, from the Access for All Foundation (Switzerland), a free accessibility checker.

-- CommonLook PDF GlobalAccess, from NetCentric Technologies (Canada) is a commercial accessibility validator and remediation tool
+- CommonLook PDF GlobalAccess, from NetCentric Technologies (Canada), a commercial accessibility validator and remediation tool

 Download the Matterhorn Protocol.